chainbound/bolt/testnets/holesky/README.md

 #### Configuration file

-A configuration file can be either a `.env` file or a `.toml` file.
-If you use `.env` file you can find a `.env.example` file in the repository that you can use as a template.
+You can use a `Config.toml` file to configure the sidecar, for which you can find a template in the `Config.example.toml` file.

-For a `.toml` file you can use the template in the `Config.example.toml`.
-Lastly you need to specify the path of the configuration file by setting the `BOLT_SIDECAR_CONFIG_PATH` environment variable to the path of the file.
+If you wish to place the configuration file in another folder you need to specify the path of the configuration file by setting the `BOLT_SIDECAR_CONFIG_PATH` environment variable to the path of the file.

-Please read the section on [delegations and signing](#delegations-and-signing-options-for-native-and-docker-compose-mode) to configure such sidecar options properly.
+Please read the section on [Delegations and Signing](#delegations-and-signing-options-for-native-and-docker-compose-mode) to configure such sidecar options properly.

 After you've set up the configuration file you can run the Bolt sidecar with